Manouchehri/VirtualBox-Network-Benchmarks/README.md

 | Win10 - TCP | 1,899.58 Mbps | 1,880.43 Mbps | 423.516 Mbps  |
 | Win10 - UDP | 990.990 Mbps  | 461.042 Mbps  | 1,007.62 Mbps |

+The slow throughput on the Intel cards inside Linux are likely due to a multi-core bug.
+Disabling extra cores would likely "fix" it, but that's not an acceptable solution in most situations.

 ## Host system details

 The host system had the following specs: